From the Provence of the Popes to the Luberon – Self-guided

 Day 4

-Day at leisure or loop via Marbelton, St-Camille (51 km) or hike to Mont Ham (6 km from the Inn).
+A day off, or a loop via Marbelton and St-Camille (51 km), or a hike to Mont Ham (located 6 km from the inn).

 Day 5